macharpe/cloudflare-terraformed-ad-gateway/README.md

 3. Choose sources to update (or use default: AdAway + EasyList)
 4. Workflow creates a PR with updated domain lists

-#### Manual Updates

-To manually update blocked domains:

-1. Update `lists/pihole_domain_list.txt` with new domains
-2. Run `terraform apply` to update the lists and policy
-3. Changes are applied automatically to your Gateway policy

 ## Domain List Format

 The system supports multiple hosts file formats: